 You can coach your employees to hone their focus and achieve success.
 Help them outline which accounts they need to focus on by providing comprehensive guidelines, qualifying and disqualifying criteria, and reinforcing their understanding of the ideal buyer persona.

 Set your sales reps up for wins by determining what works for them, which activities should be done when, and what tasks are highly essential to accomplish.

-Individuals who tend to listen more than they talk accomplish more than those who don’t.
+Individuals who tend to listen more than they talk accomplish more.
 This can be a hard habit to form though, so it may be difficult to find a candidate who fits this category.
 However, as a manager, you can train salespeople with the right questions and strategies, and reinforce them through coaching.

 By listening fully and allowing your customers to answer thoroughly, your sales reps will learn additional and vital information.
 This information can drive your sales reps’ next move.